-Do any of these decay drivers define your business conditions?
+Do any of these decay drivers describe your business conditions?

 - Have you lost differentiation?
 Are you able to command a price premium and hold share in your existing markets?
-Is your historical success being attacked by increasing competition, customers who want more for less?
+Is your historical success being attacked by increasing competition and/or customers who want more for less?

 - Is your marketplace mature?
 Regardless of your differentiation, is your existing customer base maturing and becoming increasingly intra-competitive?
 Are they looking to you for lower prices, a trend that sees no end?

 - Do your competitors run in packs?
-Is your competitive environment becoming more intense, as rivalry increases?
-Are your new introductions quickly followed by competitors?
+Is your competitive environment becoming more intense as rivalry increases?
+Are your new product or offering introductions quickly followed by competitors?
 Is the result new costs without gains in price or share?

 - Is your organization stagnant?
-Are your well-established ways of doing things (work processes) losing their effectiveness?
+Are your well-established ways of doing things losing effectiveness?
 Are your speed, agility, and simplicity lagging?
 Does figuring out where to begin to make changes seem a daunting task?

 Recharge Business Growth!

-If you have found your business is impacted by more than one of these growth killers, then the good news is that our Transformation Process can identify critical issues and help prioritize the remedies to reestablishing growth momentum.
+If you have found your business is impacted by more than one of these growth killers, then the good news is that our transformation process can identify critical issues and help prioritize the remedies to reestablish growth momentum.

 Recharge your business growth.
 Focus on what’s needed to spur new growth quickly, with a view toward your future.